Dreeeems/Who-s-That-Pok-mon-/README.md

 ## Look, Write and Validate !

-Try to find which Pokémon is hiding under the silhouette, write its name in English, and score the most points!
+Try to find which Pokémon is hiding under the silhouette, write its name in English or French, and score the most points!

 ## Technologies :